acvmn/NenOS/README.md

 This repository contains files for operating system "NenOS" on assembly language.

 ## Commands
-- ABOUT - displaying information about the system.
 - CLS - clear the screen.
 - HELP - displaying available commands.
-- MEM - launches the memory app (working on real machine).
 - REBOOT - reboot the computer.
 - TIME - launches the watch app.